summer-ce/ZplayNetworks/Statistics.md

 * Eevent：
 TalkingDataSDKManager.Instance.TalkingDataLogEvent(string eventId,Dictionary<string,object> parameters);

-<font color='red'>Note: Flurry、 Appflyer、Talking Data statistics sdk related keys or parameters need to be filled in this .asset file</font>
+<font color=red>Note: Flurry、 Appflyer、Talking Data statistics sdk related keys or parameters need to be filled in this .asset file</font>

 ### If you add this sdk, please click the Setting Manager/Analysis... under the Editor zplay tab to create the AnalysisSetting.asset file.